opencadc/science-containers/docs/user-guide/containers/index.md

 **Working with astronomy software containers on CANFAR**

+!!! abstract "🎯 What You'll Learn"
+    - What containers are and how they run on CANFAR
+    - How container types map to session types (Notebook, Desktop, Headless)
+    - How to choose and use existing containers effectively
+    - How containers are categorized (CANFAR-supported, community, team)
+    - How to build, manage, version, and distribute custom containers
+    - How containers integrate with CANFAR storage and workflows

 Containers provide pre-packaged software environments that include everything needed to run astronomy applications.
 On CANFAR, containers eliminate the "works on my machine" problem by ensuring consistent, reproducible computational environments across different sessions and workflows.

+!!! success "Key Concept: Reproducible Environments"
+    Containers provide consistent, reproducible software environments for astronomy work across sessions and teams.

 ## Understanding CANFAR Containers